Severe Thunderstorms at Armidale NSW

-© Compiled by Peter Burr, UNE.
-No part of the following may be reproduced for commercial
+© Compiled by Peter Burr.
+No part of the following may be reproduced

-Severe hailstorms seem to be more common in recent times.
-Armidale has been unlucky with three such storms striking the city in just over a ten year period.
+Severe hailstorms have become more common in recent times.
+Armidale has been unlucky with four such storms striking the city since 1996.

-The first in September 1996 was the worst of the three with the largest hailstones causing the most amount of damage.
+The first in September 1996 was the worst of the four with the largest hailstones causing the most amount of damage.
 The entire city was affected.

 The second storm in January 2000 had smaller hailstones, but widespread damage to most of the city resulted.

 The third storm in December 2006 affected only the eastern half of Armidale, but severe damage occurred to this area.

 After a break of eleven years another storm struck in November 2017 which was localised to North Armidale.

 The severe thunderstorm in October 2021 not only produced hail, but also a tornado which caused massive damage to parts of North Armidale.